Jurong Lake District, the second biggest business district in Singapore outside the city.

 The Jurong Regional Line, when completed, will offer convenient access to the Nanyang Technological University (NTU), a research-intensive and one of the leading universities in the world.

 An integrated transport hub is a fully air-conditioned bus station that is connected to an MRT station and nearby commercial developments such as shopping malls.
 The Jurong East integrated transport hub will include a 27-story building connected by a sky bridge to an 8-story building.
-These two building will house offices, retail spaces and other public facilities.
+These two buildings will house offices, retail spaces and other public facilities.

 New Jurong Regional Library